 Facebook Relevance Score: 4 Key Facts to Know

 Every decent online ad platform has a metric for measuring ad quality.
 The better your ad quality, the lower your costs and the more people get to see your ads.
-For Google AdWords, that metric is Quality Score.
+For Google Ads, that metric is Quality Score.
 For Facebook, that metric is Relevance Score.

 In an ideal world, this quality metric would be hyper-transparent, helping advertisers understand what they’re doing wrong and rewarding those who put in the work with lower CPCs and advantageous placements.
 Unfortunately, we don’t live in an ideal world.
-Things like the AdWords Quality Score and Facebook Relevance score are notoriously difficult to wrap your head around.
+Things like the Google Ads Quality Score and Facebook Relevance score are notoriously difficult to wrap your head around.

 As Facebook ads become more prevalent among advertisers of all sizes, so too does the focus on the channel’s proprietary health metric, Relevance Score.
 Today I’ll dive into Facebook’s Relevance Score, addressing what it is, how it’s calculated, and, most important, what you can do to improve your ads’ performance.

 Relevance Score is Facebook’s measure of the quality and engagement level of your ads.
 Your Relevance Score is important because it determines both your cost per click on Facebook and how frequently Facebook shows your ad.
 It's their way of telling you one of two things: either “hey, your ad kicks ass” or “get outta here with that junk.”

 Like the Google Ads Quality Score, Relevance Score exists at the base unit of your Facebook account structure (in Google Ads, that’s the keyword level; in Facebook, the ad) and is presented as a number between 1 and 10.

 What's a good Relevance Score in Facebook?